calculix/CalculiX-Examples/Drahtbiegen/Zug/README.md

 # Tensile Test
 Tested with CGX 2.19/ CCX 2.19

-Issues
-* dark shading of `expanded.png` worked around with first generating a color plot and then add a shaded geometry plot using `plus`

 Tensile test of a wire of 1 mm diameter made of 1.4301 stainless steel.
 This steel has a high yield strength but nearly no work hardening, thus the uniform strain is very low and necking occures early and very localized.

 <img src="movie.gif" width="300" title="plastic equivalent strain"><img src="2D3D.png" width="300" title="3D expansion with embedded 2D model">